 Why not just use arrays?

-One could argue that any API using variadics could equally be replaced with arrays directly.
+One could argue that any API using variadics could equally be replaced by arrays directly.
 While that is not wrong, variadics can sometimes simplify signatures and provide a more elegant and user-friendly API.

 Array version: